astorDev/backi/timers/dotnet/articles/101/index.md

 ## SafeTimer

-We'll build our timer on-top of the only timer that allows to trigger tick immediately: The one from the threading namespace.
+We'll build our timer on top of the only timer that allows to trigger tick immediately: The one from the threading namespace.

 ```csharp
 public class SafeTimer(Timer innerTimer)